 2016-2017 Stats: 12.8 ppg, 6.5 apg, 4.7 rpg

 It was generally a disappointing first half of the season for Payton, but after the break, he was a nightly triple-double threat.
-For the last month it seemed like the flip finally started to switch.
+For the last month, it seemed like the flip finally started to switch.
 Orlando’s decision to draft another frontcourt player indicated the organization’s trust in the speedy distributor.
-Obviously his jumper is still a wreck, but that will be mediated if he continues to use his length to finish around the paint.
+Obviously, his jumper is still a wreck, but that will be mediated if he continues to use his length to finish in the paint.

 97. Wilson Chandler (SF, Denver Nuggets)

 2016-2017 Stats: 15.7 ppg, 6.5 rpg, 2.0 apg

 Denver started to have a logjam on the wing with Chandler and Danilo Gallinari, so they decided to trade the latter.
 Chandler could be the leading scorer for Denver, though he may be a deadline trade piece.
 He’s coming off the best scoring and rebounding season of his career, so look for more good work from the 30-year old.